intuition-rt/lib_python/code_dev/plottica/README.md

 ## 📦 Features

 - Fast rendering of simple plots
 - Light customization
 - Simple to use
+- Optimized for ESP32 communication over Wi-Fi

 ## 💡 Ideal for :

 - Educational projects
-- Real-time data debugging
+- Real-time data debugging with ESP32
-- Quick scripts
+- Quick scripts for IoT and robotics